Abortion Fast Facts

 Abortion Statistics:

-The following is the number of abortions reported to the CDC (As of 2017):
+The following is the number of abortions reported to the CDC in selected areas.
+(As of 2017):

-The following is the number of abortions reported to the CDC (As of 2017):
+The following is the number of abortions reported to the CDC in selected areas.
+(As of 2017):

 2013: 644,435